Marlonl254/Marlonl254/README.md

 # 👋 Hi there, I'm [Marlon Macharia](https://linkedin.com/in/marlon-macharia/)

-**Problem Solving | System Architecture | Creativity and Innovation**
+**Problem Solver | System Architect | Innovator**

-I’m driven by a mission to transform education in Africa and empower people to build solutions within their own environments.
-I believe in a future where the continent is self-sufficient and industrialized through local innovation and problem-solving.
-My work is guided by a desire to create meaningful impact and contribute to a movement that enables more builders, thinkers, and creators across Africa.
+My mission is to transform education in Africa by empowering people to build, think, and create solutions that shape their own future.

 ## ⚙️ Engineering Philosophy